ZhaoDQQQQ/Landmark-Based-Adaptive-Graph-Convolutional-Network/README.md

 ## Data:
 As show in file **data process**
+* xxx:

-* xxx:  used to process CK+ dataset.
+  used to process the CK+ dataset.
+* yyy:

-* yyy:  used to process Oulu-CASIA dataset.
+  used to process the Oulu-CASIA dataset.

 ## How to train:
 As show in file **tools**
+* my_train_10_fold.py:

-* my_train_10_fold.py:  used to train the single-stream model.
+  used to train the single-stream model.
+* my_train_multiflow.py:

-* my_train_multiflow.py:  used to train the multi-stream model.
+  used to train the multi-stream model.
+* test.py:

-* test.py:  used to test the given model.
+  used to test the given model.

 ## NOTE：
 * to do

-* path need to
+* Some path may need to be modified to match your computer.

-* It is trained in windows, not Linux.
-If you want, there may be have some changes.
+* All the codes are used in **windows**.
+So if you want to run it in Linux, there may have some changes.